turbot/steampipe-docs/docs/guides/search-path.md

 ## Tips & Tricks

-- Manage your "default" search path with a good connection naming strategy.
+- Manage your default search path with a good connection-naming strategy.
 For most users, this means aggregator first.
-For example, I tend to use the plugin name as the name of my aggregator (e.g. `aws`), and as a prefix to the other connections (e.g. `aws_prod`, `aws_dev`, etc).
-By doing this, my aggregator is always first, even when adding and removing connections.
+With AWS, for example, use the plugin name as the name of the aggregator (e.g. `aws`), and as a prefix to the other connections (e.g. `aws_prod`, `aws_dev`, etc).
+With this approach the aggregator always comes first, even when adding and removing connections.
-- Use the search path **prefix** command or argument when modifying the search path when you just want to prefer a connection.
+- Use the search path **prefix** command or argument to modify the search path when you want to prefer a connection.
 - When writing mods, use **unqualified** table names:
   - Qualified names would require you to know the connection names, which you don't know (they are defined by the user).
-  - Users of your mod can use the search path to target different connections
+  - Users of your mod can vary the search path to target different connections
 - If you create custom views or other objects, make sure you keep the `public` schema in your path.
 - Since the `public` schema is first (by default), you can create your own tables and views to use instead of the steampipe tables.
 If, for example, there is a table that you want to 'permanently' cache (or only manually refresh), you can create a materialized view with the same name: `create materialized view aws_iam_credential_report as select * from aws_iam_credential_report`.

 ## More Information